Retrospective on Pokémon: The Main Series Games

 Continuing on the 3DS, the next generation began in 2016 with Moon and Sun.
 Unlike the prior game, there were no grand changes to the graphics style for the game.
 The series continued to utilize the cel-shaded 3D sprites that X and Y introduced.
 However, that did not mean that the game did not offer innovations to the gameplay.
 Eighty-seven new pokémon came from this generation, bringing the new total to 809.

 One of the most obvious additions to the series was the introduction of regional variations to known pokémon.
-Alolan forms differed greatly in form and abilities to the creatures that players had known throughout the years.
+Alolan forms breathed new life into older pokémon, featuring new typings, abilities, and movesets.
 The series also offered Battle Royal battles, where four players could battle each other in a free-for-all.
+While these entries did not implement any new mega evolutions, they are the last mainline games to feature the battle gimmick.

 As players began their journey in the Alolan region, they meet Professor Kukui on a video call.
-Months after moving to Alola, the player met a young girl who pleads for them to save her pokémon, a defenseless creature named Nebby.
+After moving to Alola, the player met a young girl who pleads for them to save her pokémon, a defenseless creature nicknamed Nebby.
 One of the legendary pokémon who protect the islands, Tapu Koko, also swooped in to rescue the trainer and Nebby.
 Upon returning to Professor Kukui, the trainer could pick from one of three new starters: Litten, Popplio, or Rowlet.

-As they battled for their eight gym badges, the trainer defeated Team Skull and learned more about the Guardian Pokémon.
-Unlike prior teams, Team Skull had no greater goal than to steal and gather rare pokémon.
+As they battled unique trial captains to obtain Z-Crystals, the trainer defeated Team Skull and learned more about the Guardian Pokémon.
+Unlike prior teams, Team Skull was merely a cover for the true threat: the Aether Foundation, which sought to capture the power of the ultra beasts.

 Generation 8: Pokémon Sword and Shield